-The purpose of the chapter is to become an established club at Waubonsee Community College, by witnessing communities of students and faculty who follow Jesus as Savior and Lord: growing in love for God, God's Word, God's people of
+The purpose of InterVarsity at Waubonsee Community College is to witness to communities of students and faculty who follow Jesus as Savior and Lord: growing in love for God, God's Word, God's people of every ethnicity and culture and God's purposes in the world.

-Advisor: John Bitterman, BDE 201, ext.
-2269
+Advisors: John Bitterman, BDE 201, ext.
+2269 Dan Larsen, OPS 124, ext.
+2916